gtema/homeautomation/README.md

 - PaaS:
   - Heroku: API is deployable to the Heroku with no changes now.
 Just set the config variable APP_SETTINGS=config.HerokuConfig and configure a PG addon
 - [AtomicApp](github.com/projectatomic/atomicapp) is in a concept stage and will be prepared as a separate repo
+- Kubernetes setup is in a concept stage and will be prepared soon

 There is small helper script for deployment in the repo root.
 It currently supports deployment to my home RaspberryPi and Heroku.